hicsail/zk-ApplePSI/README.md

 zk-ApplePSI repository provides an E2E pipeline, supported by picozk, to test differential privacy under Zero-Knowledge Proof.

+## Project Objective

+This software aims to enhance the transparency of the Apple PSI Protocol by using a zero-knowledge proof technique on the server-side setup.
+Apple claims that it utilizes the NCMEC’s CSAM database to identify illegal images stored on users’ devices and generates random images derived from these images to fill bots in a Cuckoo Table Apple builds on its server.
+However, the current implementation does not provide a means for the public to verify whether Apple exclusively uses images from the specified database.
+Therefore, our implementation offers a step-by-step proof for each stage in the protocol, ensuring that no arbitrary images are added.

 ----

 ## Quick Navigation